-Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described below.
-A Self Plus One enrollment covers you and your spouse, or one other eligible family member as described below.
+Family Member Coverage Family members covered under your Self and Family enrollment are your spouse (including your spouse by a valid common-law marriage from a state that recognizes common-law marriages) and children as described in the chart below.
+A Self Plus One enrollment covers you and your spouse, or one other eligible family member, as described below.